-Jessica Garay Redmond joins the Department of Public Health, Food Studies and Nutrition as an instructor in the nutrition program.
+Jessica Garay joins the Department of Nutrition & Food Studies as an instructor in the nutrition program.

-Redmond is the recipient a 2016 Emerging Dietetic Leader Award from the NYSAND and currently serves as its public policy coordinator.
-Redmond has held several roles with the Dietitians in Integrative and Functional Medicine Dietetic Practice Group, and is currently the research chair.
+Garay is the recipient of a 2016 Emerging Dietetic Leader Award from the NYSAND and currently serves as its public policy coordinator.
+Garay has held several roles with the Dietitians in Integrative and Functional Medicine Dietetic Practice Group and is currently the research chair.
 Her other volunteer work includes serving as an evidence analyst for the Academy of Nutrition & Dietetics’ Evidence Analysis Library, and as a member of the American Dairy Association North East’s Sports Nutrition Advisory Panel.